Olla, Louisiana: History

 Known for its excellent ground water, Olla was the site of the Olla Bottling Works.
 During the 1920s and 1930s, the Olla Bottling Works made and distributed numerous flavored carbonated beverages including NuGrape Soda.
-The Olla Bottling Works was purchased by a firm in Monroe and eventually merged with the Coca-Cola Bottling Company.
+The Olla Bottling Works was purchased by a firm in Monroe and eventually closed and merged with the Coca-Cola Bottling Company.

-The Southern Baptist encampment and the Civilian Conservation Corps Camp activities also left their mark on Olla.
-Each year Baptist campers gathered for two weeks of religious instruction, preaching, and recreation.
-The CCC Camp occupied the same facilities the remainder of the year, and the area is still crossed with public and private roads built by the CCC.
-Olla is also the site of Camp Olla, an annual Pentecostal summer camp, retreat, and hurricane evacuation shelter.
+The Southern Baptist encampment and the Civilian Conservation Corps Camp activities also left their mark on Olla and region.
+Each year Southern Baptist campers gathered for two weeks of religious instruction, preaching, and recreation.
+The Civilian Conservation Corps (CCC) Camp occupied the same facilities the remainder of the year.
+The region is still crossed with public and private roads built by the CCC.
+The Town of Olla is also the site of Camp Olla, an annual Pentecostal summer camp, retreat, and hurricane evacuation shelter.

-In 1938, oil was discovered just outside Olla's boundaries.
-This was a tremendous boost for the local economy because the large sawmills had begun to slow production.
-The Olla Oil Field brought a fresh influx of people and is large producer of light sweet crude and natural gas.
+In 1938, the Olla Field was discovered and brought the oil and gas industry to Central Louisiana with the help of H. L. Hunt.
+This exploration led to the discovery of a significant natural gas and oil producing reservoir.
+The Olla Oil field was the first discovery of oil sands below the Wilcox Group Eocene strata.
+Previous oil discoveries made in Urania and Tullos were in sands above this formation.
+The Olla Oil Field along with the East Texas Oil Field production helped provide critical fuel to the United States military during World War II.

-On November 23, 2004, a tornado that reached F3 strength tore through parts of the town, destroying or damaging a large portion of the buildings, including LaSalle High School.
+On November 23, 2004, a tornado that reached F3 strength tore through parts of the town, destroying or damaging a large portion of the town, including LaSalle High School.
 Classes were held in an abandoned sportswear factory, known as Holloway Sportswear, until a new high school was constructed.
-In 2005, the town played host to many evacuees from Hurricanes Katrina and Rita.